robjsliwa/bookfinder/README.md

 2. Implement login/logout functionality.
 You can use the free-tier of Auth0 and their SDK, or any other approach you prefer.
 Make sure to secure your APIs so only authorized users can access them.

+3. For storying book data you don't need to use database.
+You can load the data from a file that has some sample book infromation and keep everything in memory.

 ### UI Design

 1. Your application should have at least three views: A Login view, a Search view, and a Favorites view.